 On one hand, people say that all news is free publicity, and people who want to see Greece will still come.

 On the other hand, there is evidence that strikes have cost Greece and local businesses millions in much-needed revenue — cruise lines altered their itineraries to skip Athens, hotels see increased cancellations after ‘riots’ are shown on TV, more tourists fly direct to islands or go to Turkey, and negative reviews spread in forums and amongst friends.
 No matter how sympathetic someone may be to our troubles, no one likes losing time and money or being denied entry to the Acropolis after waiting a lifetime to see it.

 Greece is the “land of me.”
-Strikes are not necessarily decided by referendum, so they often represent a minority of people and impact a majority.
+Strikes are rarely decided by referendum, so they often represent a minority of people and impact a majority.
 People use the word ‘solidarity’ a lot, but Greek life still centers on family and not far beyond that.